8-year-old girl among 2 pediatric flu deaths confirmed in NYC

-ELMHURST, Queens (WABC) --New York City officials said two children have died from the flu, including an 8-year-old girl from Queens.
+ELMHURST, Queens (WABC) --The New York City Department of Health will speak out after two children died from the flu.

+City officials said one of the children was an 8-year-old girl from Queens.

 The health department said test results confirmed the girl -- who was reported to have flu-like symptoms -- died from the influenza virus.